almossawi/hans/README.md

 ## License

-This project's code is shared under the terms of the [Creative Commons BY-NC license](https://creativecommons.org/licenses/by-nc/3.0/us/).
+This project's code and content are shared under the terms of the [Creative Commons BY-NC license](https://creativecommons.org/licenses/by-nc/3.0/us/).
 The embedded icons are courtesy of [Font Awesome](http://fortawesome.github.io/Font-Awesome/).